E. T. A. Hoffmann: Youth

 Hoffmann's ancestors, both maternal and paternal, were jurists.
 His father, Christoph Ludwig Hoffmann (1736–97), was a barrister in Königsberg, Prussia (now Kaliningrad, Russia), as well as a poet and amateur musician who played the viola da gamba.
-In 1767 he married his cousin, Lovisa Albertina Doerffer (1748–96).
+In 1767, Christoph married his cousin, Lovisa Albertina Doerffer (1748–96).
 Ernst Theodor Wilhelm, born on 24 January 1776, was the youngest of three children, of whom the second died in infancy.

 When his parents separated in 1778, his father went to Insterburg (now Chernyakhovsk) with his elder son, Johann Ludwig Hoffmann (1768–1822), while Hoffmann's mother stayed in Königsberg with her relatives: two aunts, Johanna Sophie Doerffer (1745–1803) and Charlotte Wilhelmine Doerffer (c.
 1754–79) and their brother, Otto Wilhelm Doerffer (1741–1811), who were all unmarried.
 The trio raised the youngster.

 The household, dominated by the uncle (whom Ernst nicknamed O Weh—"Oh dear!"—in a play on his initials "O.W."), was pietistic and uncongenial.
 Hoffmann was to regret his estrangement from his father.
 Nevertheless, he remembered his aunts with great affection, especially the younger, Charlotte, whom he nicknamed Tante Füßchen ("Aunt Tootsy-Wootsy").
 Although she died when he was only three years old, he treasured her memory (a character in Hoffmann's Lebensansichten des Katers Murr is named after her) and embroidered stories about her to such an extent that later biographers sometimes assumed her to be imaginary, until proof of her existence was found after World War II.

-Between 1781 and 1792 he attended the Lutheran school or Burgschule, where he made good progress in classics.
+Between 1781 and 1792, he attended the Lutheran school or Burgschule, where he made good progress in classics.
 Ernst showed great talent for piano-playing, and busied himself with writing and drawing.
 The provincial setting was not, however, conducive to technical progress, and despite his many-sided talents he remained rather ignorant of both classical forms and of the new artistic ideas that were developing in Germany.
 He had, however, read Schiller, Goethe, Swift, Sterne, Rousseau and Jean Paul, and wrote part of a novel titled Der Geheimnisvolle.

-Around 1787 he became friends with Theodor Gottlieb von Hippel the Younger (1775–1843), the son of a pastor, and nephew of Theodor Gottlieb von Hippel the Elder, the well-known writer friend of Immanuel Kant.
+Around 1787, he became friends with Theodor Gottlieb von Hippel the Younger (1775–1843), the son of a pastor, and nephew of Theodor Gottlieb von Hippel the Elder, the well-known writer friend of Immanuel Kant.
 During the year 1792, both attended some of Kant's lectures at the University of Königsberg.
 Their friendship, although often tested by an increasing social difference, was to be lifelong.

 In 1794, Hoffmann became enamored of Dora Hatt, a married woman to whom he had given music lessons.
 She was ten years older, and gave birth to her sixth child in 1795.
-In February 1796, her family protested against his attentions and, with his hesitant consent, asked another of his uncles to arrange employment for him in Glogau (Głogów), Prussian Silesia.
+In February 1796, her family protested against his attentions and, with his hesitant consent, asked another of his uncles to arrange employment for him in Glogau, Prussian Silesia (now Głogów, Poland).